Tomsferreira16/ansible_projeto1/README.md

 - **Inventory Management**: Add, load, and delete servers from the inventory.
 - **Install Suricata**: Install and configure Suricata on remote servers.
-- **View Suricata Logs**: View and export Suricata logs as a txt.
+- **View Suricata Logs**: View Suricata fast logs.
 - **Custom Rules Management**: Add, view, and delete custom Suricata rules.
+- **Analyze Logs**: Load and filter the fast.log by IP, date, and protocol.
-- **Analyze Logs**: Load and filter log files by IP, date, and protocol.
+- **Analyze JSON Logs**: Load and filter the eve.json by IP, date, and protocol.

 ## Prerequisites